hdamker/project-administration/workflows/meta-release-collector/docs/README.md

 # Meta-Release Collector v3 - User Guide

-**Status**: Production Ready (Phase 1 Complete)
+**Status**: Production Ready (Phase 3 Complete - Staging Deployment Active) **Last Updated**: 2025-11-05

-**Last Updated**: 2025-10-31
+## What This Workflow Does

+Automatically tracks all CAMARA API releases across repositories, categorizes them by meta-release (Fall24, Spring25, Fall25), and generates browsable HTML reports showing API versions, maturity levels, and portfolio information.

+**For Maintainers**: See [QUICKSTART.md](../QUICKSTART.md) for a 2-minute guide and [MAINTAINER-FAQ.md](../MAINTAINER-FAQ.md) for common questions.

 ## Overview

-The Meta-Release Collector is a GitHub Actions workflow that automatically tracks and reports on CAMARA API releases across all repositories.
-It provides comprehensive release metadata, categorization by meta-releases (Fall24, Spring25, Fall25), and generates interactive HTML viewers.
+The Meta-Release Collector is a GitHub Actions workflow that provides comprehensive release tracking and reporting for the CAMARA project.

 **Key Features**:
 - Incremental updates (analyze only new releases)
 - Full re-analysis capability (reprocess all releases)
 - Runtime enrichment with portfolio metadata
-- Self-contained HTML viewers for GitHub Pages
+- Self-contained HTML viewers deployed to GitHub Pages
-- Multiple execution modes (dry-run, commit, PR)
+- Multiple execution modes (dry-run, PR)

 ## Quick Start